PokeTCG/research/SharedArtwork.md

 Research is still being carried out on this list.
 There is still a lot to do before it's anywhere near complete.

+See [Shared Artwork #1](https://github.com/PokeTCG/research/issues/1) to find out what needs doing before this notice can be removed.

 ---

-As an example, the below card is a Slowbro from the Undaunted set which features both Chikorita and Cyndaquil in its artwork:
+As an example, the below card is a Slowbro from the Undaunted set:

 ![Slowbro](https://i.imgur.com/n5M4fRa.png)

-Nowhere in this card's text does it mention either of those Pokémon, meaning you won't find this card when searching for "Chikorita" or "Cyndaquil".
+Nowhere in the card's text does it mention Chikorita or Cyndaquil, two Pokémon also featured in the card's artwork.
+This usually means that you won't find this card when searching for "Chikorita" or "Cyndaquil", even though a collector of those cards may like to have this in their collection.

 ---